Tisha Campbell

 Tisha Michelle Campbell (born October 13, 1968) is an American actress and singer.
 She made her screen debut appearing in the 1986 rock musical comedy film Little Shop of Horrors, and later starred on the NBC musical comedy drama Rags to Riches (1987–1988).
 She has appeared in films including School Daze (1988), Rooftops (1989), Another 48 Hrs.
 (1990), Boomerang (1992), and Sprung (1997).
 She received a nomination for the Independent Spirit Award for Best Supporting Female for playing Sidney in the comedy film House Party (1990).
 She reprises the role of Sidney in the sequels House Party 2 (1991) and House Party 3 (1994).

 Campbell starred as Gina Waters-Payne in the Fox comedy series Martin (1992–1997) and as Janet "Jay" Marie Johnson-Kyle in the ABC comedy series My Wife and Kids (2001–2005), winning the NAACP Image Award for Outstanding Actress in a Comedy Series for the latter.
 Her other television roles include Rita Rocks (Lifetime, 2008–2009), The Protector (Lifetime, 2011), Lemonade Mouth (Disney, 2011), Dr. Ken (ABC, 2015–2017), Outmatched (Fox, 2020) and Uncoupled (Netflix, 2022).

 Early life

 Tisha Campbell was born in Oklahoma City, Oklahoma and raised in Newark, New Jersey.
-Campbell was born to Mona Shockley (formerly Washington), a nurse, talent manager, gospel singer, and vocal coach; and Clifton Campbell, a factory worker, singer, and chess master.
-Campbell's known siblings included 5: Tiara, Jermaine, and Toya Campbell; and Ellen Linsdey and Duane.

 Campbell attended Newark Arts High School.
 The eldest of her parents' four children, Campbell grew up singing, encouraged by her family's love for music.
 Her mother, Hattie "Mona" Washington (née Raye; formerly Shockley and Campbell), was a nurse, talent manager, gospel singer, and vocal coach.
 Her father, Clifton Campbell, was a factory worker, singer, and chess master, who worked with underprivileged children.
 Through her father, Campbell has an older half-brother and two younger half-sisters.
 Campbell has said that she was raped at age three by a male family friend who was baby-sitting her at the time.